 - 1999 Solvang Double (Cannondale): 14:26

 - 2000 Solvang Double (Reynolds): 12:12 (my quickest double ever)

 The Solvang is a flat/rolling course, with notoriously strong headwinds when riding northbound (which is like 33% of the time).
 There is only one semi-long hill of maybe 15 minutes at the end.
-I definitely felt that the Reynolds was quicker on this course, though probably not as much as the time difference suggests (because in 2000, I was so comfortable, I stopped much less!)
+I definitely felt that the Reynolds was quicker on this course, though probably not as much as the time difference suggests.
+This is because I was so comfortable sitting on a “real” seat on the recumbent and stopped much less!

 The next time comparison was the climb up Mt.
-Diablo in Northern California (goes up ~3800 feet in 11 miles, or a 6.5% average grade):
+Diablo in Northern California.
+It goes up 3800 feet in 11 miles—a 6.5% average grade.

 - in the 1999 Devil Mountain Double (Cannondale): 1:25

 - in the 2000 Devil Mountain Double (Reynolds): 1:35